SyncfusionExamples/customize-the-dropdown-height-of-AutoComplete-editor-in-.NET-MAUI-DataForm/README.md

 # How to customize-the-dropdown-height-of-AutoComplete-editor-in-.NET-MAUI-DataForm
-This repository contains a sample of how to customize the dropdown height of AutoComplete editor in [.NET MAUI DataForm (SfDataForm)](https://help.syncfusion.com/maui/dataform/getting-started) control.
+This repository contains a sample of how to customize the dropdown height of AutoComplete editor in [.NET MAUI Scheduler (SfDataForm)](https://help.syncfusion.com/maui/dataform/getting-started) control.

 Please refer the KB through this link.